ghc-proposals/ghc-proposals/proposals/0000-specialise-expressions.rst

                   |   {- empty -}

        -- as today
-     types1 ::= types1, type
+     types1 ::= types1 ',' type
             |   type

 #.
-The grammar above includes syntax for specifying multiple specialised
-   types for an identifier.
-Its syntax and semantics are completely unchanged from today; it is included here only for completeness.
+The first production (1) includes ``{-# SPECIALISE f :: type #-}`` as a special case
+   in which there are no arguments.
+The ``:: type`` part is optional, because it is often unnecessary if arguments are supplied.

+#.
+The second production (2) is there only to support the current (implemented but entirely undocumented)
+   possiblity of having multiple types in one ``SPECIALISE`` pragma.
+A welcome alternative would be to eliminate this possiblity.

 #.
 As today, ``SPECIALISE`` pragmas may be written only at top-level or
    in a class or instance declaration, never in a ``let`` or ``where``.